Configuring IIS to support Estonian Digital ID-card for authentication

 Tab Extensions

-In extensions tab we set following options:
+In the extensions tab, set the following options:

 1. Key Usage: